Amrik19/Monogame-Spritesheet-Instancing/README.md

 ---
 ## Pros
-- Enables efficient mass instancing of rectangles from a single sprite sheet.
+- Enables efficient mass instancing of rectangles from a single spritesheet.
 - Achieves up to 80x better CPU efficiency compared to SpriteBatch using the same sprite sheet.

 ## Cons